Why it Works

 The individual focus of simulations supports attention, exploration, and confidence in asking questions.
 In contrast, learning in teams may not always be optimal.
 In fact, team size negatively affected students’ learning experiences27.
 Students in larger groups were less able or willing to ask questions or share opinions on cases, potentially due to time constraints and traditional hierarchy issues seen in groups26.

 Skill training simulations successfully impart health behavior change28–31.
 Simulations support positive emotions, engagement, social integration, and connectedness28–30.
 A meta-analysis found that simulations increased self-efficacy in a variety of clinical skills by 20%, declarative knowledge by 11%, procedural knowledge by 14%, and retention by 9% more than control approaches32.
 Increased self-efficacy is a key component of decreasing the stress of real-world clerkship experiences and preparedness33.
 In sum, a simulation can provide an individualized, scalable, reproducible, comprehensive, and standardized experience offering preparatory guidance to the clinical care challenges that await the medical student.

 The Lift Experience Can Help

-Our unique immersive role-playing sim utilizes the best practice standards, an engaging narrative, and an attractive environment to provide:
+Our unique immersive role-playing sim utilizes evidence-based interventions, an engaging narrative, and an attractive environment to provide:

-- an experience tailored to the general and specific needs and capability of the future or current 3rd-year medical student
+- an experience tailored to the general and specific needs and capability of the future or current medical student in clinical training

 - choice, exploration, challenge, reflection, and intrinsic motivation